Heading out on a hike or long walk? Follow our tips to help avoid becoming blistered and bummed.

 Sterilize a needle, or knife with heat or alcohol.
 Prick the blister at the bottom edge and drain the fluid.
 Clean the area with antibiotic ointment and dress it with a plaster or gauze & tape.
 Again, pretty please, don’t accidentally put tape directly on the blister.

 After a long hike take care of your feet with a nice soak in Pure Epsom Salt by Dr Teal’s.
 Looking to avoid unsightly callouses?
 Try moisturizing with Burt’s Bees Coconut Foot Crème.
-Pamper and moisturize with a foot mask from Smith & Vindiver.
+Pamper and moisturize with a foot mask from Smith & Vandiver.

 Also keep in mind that beyond aesthetics, callouses can snag on socks and crack, causing discomfort or another hotspot needing treatment.